Sphere packing proper colorings of an expander graph: The constant regime

+One crucial approach we use in this section is grouping vertices by the tuple of colors they receive by various colorings and treating vertices in the same group as a single ``weighted'' vertex, connected by ``weighted'' edges to other weighted vertices.
+As such, it is convenient to suppress the size of the graph and measure vertex or edge subsets by the fraction of vertices/edges they contain.
+In particular, this makes it conceptually more intuitive when we disregard small parts of the graph.
+For vertex subsets $A, B$ of a graph $G = (V, E)$, we write $w_v(A) = |A|/|V|$, $w_e(A) = |E(A)|/|E|$, and $w_e(A, B) = |E(A, B)|/|E|$.

-Observe that the theorem is about graphs with very small $\lambda_2$.
-A crucial property of such graphs, as shown in \Cref{lem_indep_set} below, is that the union of any two sufficiently large vertex sets with few edges between them is a nearly independent set. \begin{lemma} Let $G = (V, E)$ be a graph with second eigenvalue $\lambda_2$.
-For disjoint vertex subsets $A, B$ with $w(A), w(B) \geq \gamma$ and $e(A, B) \leq \xi$, we have
+Observe that \Cref{thm_strong_const} is about graphs with very small $\lambda_2$.
+A critical property of such graphs, as shown in \Cref{lem_indep_set} below, is that the union of any two sufficiently large vertex sets with few edges between them is a nearly independent set.
+Crucially, we do not even any assumptions on the number of edges within each vertex set to reach this conclusion.